zendesk/ruby-kafka/README.md

 ```

 Once client authentication is set up, it is possible to configure the Kafka cluster to [authorize client requests](http://kafka.apache.org/documentation.html#security_authz).

+## Design

+The library has been designed as a layered system, with each layer having a clear responsibility:

+* The _network layer_ handles low-level connection tasks, such as keeping open connections to each Kafka broker, reconnecting when there's an error, etc. See [`Kafka::Connection`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Connection) for more details.
+* The _protocol layer_ is responsible for encoding and decoding the Kafka protocol's various structures.
+See [`Kafka::Protocol`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Protocol) for more details.
+* The _operational layer_ provides high-level operations, such as fetching messages from a topic, that may involve more than one API request to the Kafka cluster.
+Some complex operations are made available through [`Kafka::Cluster`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Cluster), which represents an entire cluster, while simpler ones are only available through [`Kafka::Broker`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Broker), which represents a single Kafka broker.
+In general, `Kafka::Cluster` is the high-level API, with more polish.
+* The _API layer_ provides APIs to users of the libraries.
+The Consumer API is implemented in [`Kafka::Consumer`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Consumer) while the Producer API is implemented in [`Kafka::Producer`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Producer) and [`Kafka::AsyncProducer`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/AsyncProducer).
+* The _configuration layer_ provides a way to set up and configure the client, as well as easy entrypoints to the various APIs. [`Kafka::Client`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Client) implements the public APIs.
+For convenience, the method [`Kafka.new`](http://www.rubydoc.info/gems/ruby-kafka/Kafka.new) can instantiate the class for you.

+Note that only the API and configuration layers have any backwards compatibility guarantees – the other layers are considered internal and may change without warning.
+Don't use them directly.

 ## Development